Skip to main content

 Complex Commercial Disputes*

 • Rutherford v.
 Group Hospitalization and Medical Services (D.DC).
-Representation of a health insurer in a putative class action alleging violation of consumer protection act and breach of fiduciary duty.
-Case was settled and dismissed.
+Represented health insurer putative class action for violation of consumer protection act and breach of fiduciary duty.

 • Ullico Casualty Co, et al. v.
 EW Blanch Co, Inc, et al. (D.DC).
-Representation of a property and casualty insurer in action against former agent for breach of fiduciary duty.
-Case was settled and dismissed.
-Litigation issues included claims for breach of the duty of loyalty.
+Represented insurer in action against former agent for breach of fiduciary duty.

 Business Torts, Including Trade Secret Protection & Non-Competes*

 • Kopy Kween, Inc. v.
 March (DC Super.
 Ct).
-Representation of an individual in action brought by former employer for breach of a confidentiality and non-competition agreement.
-Case was settled and dismissed.
-Successfully opposed plaintiff’s motion for preliminary injunction prior to dismissal.
+Represented individual in case for breach of confidentialty and non-competition agreement.

 • Azima v.
 Del Rosso, et al. (M.D.N.C.).
-Representation of an individual in cybersecurity case alleging misappropriation of trade secrets through hacking
+Represented individual in cybersecurity case alleging misappropriation of trade secrets through hacking.

 Cross-Border Litigation*

 • Holland v.
 Thaim et al. (Sup.
 Ct.
 NY Cty.)
-Representation of international corporations and individuals in case alleging fraud arising from investments in West Africa
+Represented international corporations and individuals in fraud case.

 • Azima v.
 Handjani (S.D.N.Y.)
-Representation of an individual in request for assistance in connection with litigation in the UK under 28 USC §1782
+Represented individual in request for assistance in connection with litigation in the UK under 28 USC §1782.

 • In re Application of Food Investment SPA and Australis Seafood (S.D.
 Fla.).
-Representation of individuals in request for assistance in connection with litigation in the U.K. and Chile under 28 USC §1782
+Represented individuals in request for assistance in connection with litigation in the UK and Chile under 28 USC §1782.

 ERISA And Employee Benefits Litigation*

 • Wright et al. v.
-Elton et al. (3d Cir.).
-Representation of an individual in ERISA coverage action seeking contributions to a trust that existed prior to ERISA’s enactment
+Elton et al. (D.DE).
+Represented individual in ERISA action seeking contributions to a trust that existed prior to ERISA’s enactment

 • Hunter, et al. v.
 Berkshire Hathaway Inc. (N.D.
 Tex).
-Representation of a holding company and operating subsidiary in putative class action alleging violations of ERISA, breach of fiduciary duty, and breach of contract
+Represented company in putative class action alleging violations of ERISA, breach of fiduciary duty, and breach of contract.

 • In re ULLICO Inc. (D.DC).
-Representation of a corporation and ERISA qualified and non-qualified plans in breach of fiduciary duty action against former officers and plan fiduciaries.
-Case was settled through mediation and dismissed.
-Litigated issues included propriety of insider stock offers and redemptions, plan amendments, benefit eligibility, and ability of plan and company to offset benefits against other debts owed by former fiduciaries.
+Represented corporation and ERISA plans in breach of fiduciary duty action against former officers and plan fiduciaries.

 • Carabillo v.
-Ullico Inc Pension, et al. (US Circuit Court of Appeals—DC Circuit).
-Representation of employee benefit plans in connection with motion for preliminary injunction seeking immediate payment of benefits.
-Denial of injunction was affirmed on appeal.
+Ullico Inc Pension, et al. (DC Circuit).
+Represented employee benefit plans in connection with motion for preliminary injunction seeking immediate payment of benefits.

 /Looking ahead